agsight

 A collage showing a science fair-style project display titled "Agsight," handwritten notes with feedback on the project, and a worksheet outlining project resources, goals, and content.

-What I learned from feedback
+what I learned from feedback

 My approach tackled too many problems (agronomic, economic, geographic, etc.), which risked being too broad to effectively validate or implement.
 As such, I narrowed the focus to a single crop or issue within a defined geographic area, in this case by helping smallholders (orchards, vineyards, specialty crop farmers) primarily in central California improve their yield by combating vegetation stresses related to crop growth, water use, and soil fertility.